 Dogs are descended from wolves, and the healthiest breeds have this basic structure still in place.
 Dogs like Border Collies, Greyhounds, Whippets, Border Terriers, Hungarian Vizsla, German Shorthaired Pointers all have proportionate bodies and long noses.

 Brachycephalic breeds with flat faces might look very humanly appealing, but their shortened muzzles leave them lost for air.
 You have seen videos of Pugs or French Bulldogs for example falling asleep sitting upright.
-This heartbreaking behaviour is nothing to do with laziness or silliness, they are only doing so because it’s the only way they can sleep without losing their supply of oxygen.
+This heartbreaking behavior is nothing to do with laziness or silliness, they are only doing so because it’s the only way they can sleep without losing their supply of oxygen.

 They also suffer from overheating as well as some distressing problems with their eyes.